 Utilize Videos

 Many of the products that we sell on DermWarehouse.com are sold in many other places, making it extremely hard to rank for these products on Google.
-Even when we’ve optimized our product page perfectly, if there’s a ton of competition for a product, ours may not show up on page 1.
+Even when we’ve optimized our product page perfectly, if there’s a ton of competition for a product, ours may not show up on page 1 (or at all).
 A great trick we’ve learned is to record a video about the product and these videos are often much more likely to show up in search engine results vs. our actual product pages.
 This is another great opportunity to get onto page 1 in the videos section AND on the video tab on Google.
 Not only that, YouTube is the 2nd largest search engine, making it important to have a presence there.

 As you can see, optimizing your product pages for SEO is extremely important and it’s very likely that with small improvements, you can see big changes.
 There’s often a ton of great low hanging fruit that will enhance your product pages and make sure Google loves them!